 A volunteer from Germany speaks about his time in Mexico on the Conservation project; he explains his work and the goals of the placement.

-A video showing what it's like on the Conservation project in Ecuador and how volunteers have the opportunity to get involved in a variety of activities.
+A video showing what it's like to volunteer on the Medicine project in Mexico and help the local community.

 This video shows the turtle related Conservation work which volunteers help with from collecting the eggs on the beach to releasing the newly hatched baby turtles.